Market Outlook

 Loins:

-Prices will continue to show a steady tone in coming weeks, falling in line with seasonal price trends for the back half of April.
-Demand from domestic buyers will remain decent, however supplies will be adequate to keep prices in check.
+Prices will take on a balanced tone in coming weeks, respecting seasonal price trends for the back half of April.
+Demand for loins will begin to accelerate heading into May, however conversion capacity is strong and will ensure supplies are adequate to meet demand.

 higher